Pakistani Shiites continue sit-in over killing of 11 miners

 Under Islamic tradition, burials take place as quickly as possible after death.
 But Shiites were refusing to bury the dead.
 They also said they would not hold funerals until authorities arrest the killers.

+“I want to reassure the Hazara families who lost their loved ones in a brutal terrorist attack in Machh that I am cognizant of their suffering & their demands.
+We are taking steps to prevent such attacks in the future & know our neighbour is instigating this sectarian terrorism,” he said, in an apparent reference to archrival neighbor India.

+“I will come again very soon to offer prayers and condole with all the families personally.
+I will never betray my people’s trust.
+Please bury your loved ones so their souls find peace,” he tweeted.

-Angered over the killing of coal miners, hundreds of members from Hazara community blocked several roads in Karachi, demanding protection from the government and urging authorities to arrest those linked to the killings.
-Government officials tried to convince the Shiites to end their protest peacefully, officials and police said.
+Angered over the killing, hundreds of Hazara community members blocked several roads in Karachi, demanding protection from the government and urging authorities to arrest those linked to the killings.
+Government officials tried to convince them to end their protest peacefully, officials and police said.

-Shiites on Wednesday demanded a crackdown against the assailants.
-They said they were peace loving but their patience could end if violence against them continued.
+Shiites also held similar sit-ins in major cities of Pakistan’s eastern Punjab province, demanding justice and threatening they will expand their protest if the killers are not arrested.

-“We want a decisive action and arrest of all those who killed our people,” said Daud Agha, a Shiite leader.
+“We want a decisive action and the arrest of all those who killed our people,” Daud Agha, a Shiite leader told reporters in Quetta.
 “We are sitting with the bodies of our dear ones here and we will bury them only when Imran Khan comes” and assures their protection.

-Mourners have been sitting on a highway amid harsh cold weather after blocking it since Sunday.
-They included family members of the slain coal miners, who were seen wailing and crying and cursing the attackers.
+Mourners have been sitting down on Western Bypass Highway in Quetta amid winter temperatures after blocking it since Sunday.
+They included family members of the slain colliers who were seen wailing and crying and cursing the attackers.

 “My 18-year-old innocent son Ghulam Ali was killed.
-They ruined my world by killing my son,” said Bibi Hameeda, as she cried.
-“Oh Allah, you are watching what happened to us.
-What is our mistake?
-We want to know why our people are killed, ” she said.
+They ruined my world by killing my son,” said Bibi Hameeda, crying.

-She said she would have stopped her son from going out if she had known he was in grave danger.

-The Sunni militant group has repeatedly targeted Pakistan’s minority Shiites in recent years.
-IS claimed responsibility quickly after the abduction of the miners.
+Ahmed reported from Islamabad.
+Associated Press writer Asim Tanveer contributed to this report from Multan, Pakistan.

 Associated Press